top of page

 We’ve established the importance of our inner child to creativity in adulthood.
 So, how do we tap into the past self that resides in us?

-Gift your Inner Child
+Gift Your Inner Child

 Was there anything you wanted to do or have as a kid, but were denied it?
 Well, guess what—no one can stop you now.
 This isn’t necessarily a big gesture, but the child inside of you won’t complain.
 Whether it be ice cream for breakfast or an old video game, spoil yourself the way younger you would have wanted.